Bulletin Page Content

 Federal Pell Grant

-The Federal Pell Grant is a "need based" grant given to undergraduate students working on a first bachelor's degree.
+The Federal Pell Grant is a need based grant given to undergraduate students who are enrolled in a bachelor's degree program.
 Eligibility is determined through a standard formula established by Congress, which is used to evaluate the information reported on the FAFSA.
 This will produce an Expected Family Contribution (EFC).
-The amount of Pell Grant that the student is eligible to receive depends on the EFC, Cost of Attendance, and enrollment status.
+The amount of Pell Grant that the student is eligible to receive depends on the EFC, and enrollment status.
 Pell Grant is prorated for three-quarter, half time, or less-than-half time enrollment.
-Students must be enrolled FULL-TIME in order to receive the full amount of the Pell Grant listed on their finalized aid offer.
-Effective Fall 2012, a student's Pell Grant eligibility cannot exceed 600% which is the equivalent of 12 full time semesters.
-Grants do not have to be repaid.
+Students must be enrolled full time in order to receive the full amount of the Pell Grant listed on their finalized aid offer.
+A student's Pell Grant eligibility cannot exceed 600% which is the equivalent of 12 full time semesters.
+Pell Grant does have to be repaid.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-The Federal Supplemental Educational Opportunity Grant (SEOG) is a "need based" grant given to undergraduate students who are enrolled in a first bachelor's degree program and are Federal Pell Grant eligible.
+The Federal Supplemental Educational Opportunity Grant (SEOG) is a need based grant given to undergraduate students who are enrolled in a first bachelor's degree program and are Federal Pell Grant eligible.
 Students with the highest need are given priority.
-SEOG funds are severely limited and are given to eligible students until the funds are depleted.
+SEOG funds arelimited and are given to eligible students until the funds are depleted.
 SEOG does not have to be repaid.

 Federal Teacher Education Assistance for College & Higher Education (TEACH) Grant